tyannellis/fraud-detection-pipeline/README.md

 4. Google Cloud Storage (GCS) stores Parquet files for durability and scalability.
 5. BigQuery Load Job ingests Parquet files into an analytics table for querying.
 6. (Planned): MERGE logic to make ingestion idempotent and prevent duplicate rows.
-7.(Planned): Transformations and modeling with dbt.
+7. (Planned): Transformations and modeling with dbt.
-8.(Planned): Orchestration with Apache Airflow or Composer
+8. (Planned): Orchestration with Apache Airflow or Composer

 ### Technologies Used
 * Python (pandas, pyarrow, google-cloud-storage, confluent-kafka, Faker)